anymail/django-anymail/docs/esps/resend.rst

 Limitations and quirks
 ----------------------

-Resend does not support several features offered by some other ESPs, and has some unexpected behavior for a few common use cases.
+Resend does not support a few features offered by some other ESPs, and can have unexpected behavior for some common use cases.

 Anymail normally raises an :exc:`~anymail.exceptions.AnymailUnsupportedFeature` error when you try to send a message using features that Resend doesn't support.